KarthikArumugam3/Docker_Cheat_Sheet/README.md

 | `docker run --name test-ubuntu -it ubuntu:16.04 ./bin/bash`| Run Ubuntu interactively   |

-### 2. Building and running a container from scratch using Dockerfile
+### 2. Building and running a container from scratch using Dockerfile:-
 | Command                                                    | Description                |
 |------------------------------------------------------------|----------------------------|
 | `docker build -t <container_name>:latest .`  | Create image using this directory's Dockerfile|